rsalmei/about-time/README.md

 ## Use it

-There're three modes of operation: context manager, callable and throughput.
+There are three modes of operation: context manager, callable and throughput.
 Let's dive in.

 ### 1. Use it like a context manager: